UMM-CSci-3601-S17/lab1-on-html-and-css-lab1-omegasquad/LABTASKS.md

 Please read carefully the list of technical requirements below and follow it precisely.

   - Your page must use an **external CSS file**.
 You may, if needed, use inline CSS for more specific settings, but make sure to explain (in comments) why it's needed.
-  - Your **HTML** and **CSS must validate**, except perhaps warnings about features not supported in all browsers.
+  - Your **HTML** and **CSS must validate** ([HTML validator](https://validator.w3.org/), and [CSS validator](https://jigsaw.w3.org/css-validator/)), except perhaps warnings about features not supported in all browsers.
-  - Your page must look reasonably well and be easy enough to navigate: there should be no fonts that are hard to read, links that are hard to see, or unpleasant color combinations.
-While I will not be evaluating your design per se, I may take points off for features that make a problematic user experience.
+  - Your page must look reasonable and be relatively easy to navigate: there should be no fonts that are hard to read, links that are hard to see, or unpleasant color combinations.
+While we will not be evaluating your design _per se_, we may take points off for features that lead to a problematic user experience.

 > Protip: Fonts specified in CSS can be different in different browsers!
 Just because ``font-family: "Comic Sans"`` looks sweet in Internet Explorer 5 (which you better not be using) doesn't mean it will in Chrome or Firefox.